yundumbledore/NeuroProcImager-Plus/README.md

 This demonstration will run overnight because the recording is half an hour long and the sampling rate is 150Hz.
 Run time highly depends on the hardware of the CPU workstation.

 ## Adaptation to your data
 Users can prepare EEG or MEG data of the whole brain or part of the brain area, and use our [NeuroProcImager](https://github.com/yundumbledore/NeuroProcImager/tree/main) to estimate the regional neurophysiological variables of each brain region (that is, the region corresponding to each MEG or EEG time series).
-Assuming there are N regions (i.e., N time series) of length t, and each region has n neurophysiological variables, the user needs to save the estimated values ​​in the format of n x t x N and name it "xi_hat_list".
+Assuming there are $N$ regions (i.e., N time series) of length $t$, and each region has $n$ neurophysiological variables, the user needs to save the estimated values ​​in the format of $n \times t \times N$ and name it "xi_hat_list".